NARENDR-248/tms-test/README.md

    pnpm install

 ### Configuration:
-Create a .env file in the project root directory and configure it with your database and Redis connection details.
+Create a .env file in the project's root directory and copy the data from the .example.env file into it.
+Configure the .env file with your database and Redis connection details, making sure to replace the following placeholders with your specific values:
-You can use the following as a template:

 DB_HOST=your_mssql_host